-The Duty to Refer applies to public sector organisations such as Health, Jobcentres, the Ministry of Defence, Prisons and Social Care to refer anyone who they believe may be homeless or at risk, through to the local authority for assistance with housing.
+The Duty to Refer applies to public sector organisations such as Health, Jobcentres, the Ministry of Defence, Prisons and Social Care to refer anyone who they believe may be homeless or at risk, to the local authority for assistance with housing.
 Consent to referral must be given by the individual.
-The Government's Rough Sleeping Strategy delivery plan notes that this new duty is "embedding a culture of homelessness prevention across agencies who work with vulnerable people"9
+The Government's Rough Sleeping Strategy delivery plan notes that this new duty is: